 Manure is better provided for crop use during ridging.
 Ridging provides fine tilt that makes it easier for roots to penetrate and get food for plants in the soil.
-Other forms of seed beds are:
+Other forms of seed beds are

 (b) use Mound in cultural practices

-This is a raised heap with circular base.
+This is a raised heap with a circular base.
 It is made with hoes and used for growing root and tuber crops such as yam, Cocoa-yam, cassava, potatoes and others.

 More than one crop can be sown at one time on it.
 It is commonly used in Ibo farming communities of Nigeria, Mound for root and tuber crops.

-A bed generally is a raised top soil with square or rectangular flat top.
+A bed generally is a raised top soil with a square or rectangular flat top.
 It is suitable for vegetable crop production, though, other crops such as tobacco, cocoa, and citrus could be raised first in a seed bed; (nursery bed), ft is usually 1.20 m wide and 25 m long for a standard bed.

 Planting operations in cultural practices

-(ii) They should be free of diseases and pest-infestation.
+(ii) They should be free of diseases and pest infestation.

 (iii) They should be viable and properly stored before use.